-2.12) Ending the Game
+2.13) Ending the Game

-The game can end in either of two ways.
+The game can end in one of two ways.

-• Immediately when a player is declared bankrupt.

-• If the bank runs out of money, the game will continue until the end of the current set of operating rounds.
+- It ends immediately when a player is declared bankrupt. - If the bank runs out of money, the game will continue until the end of the current set of operating rounds.
 The bank will give out IOUs which will be figured into the player's totals at the end of the game.
 Players must keep track of the money owed to them by the bank.

-In either event, The winner will be determined in this manner:
+In either event, The winner will be determined in this way:

-- Each player will total up the value of the stocks they own.
-They find the total by multiplying the number of shares of a railroad they own, by the value of each share as indicated on the SPI, and adding these together. - To this total, each player will add the sum of his/her personal cash (including IOUs,) - The money in the treasuries of the railroads of which a player is president does not count.
-Only personal cash.
+• Each player will total up the value of the stocks they own.
+They find the total by multiplying the number of shares of a railroad they own, by the value of each share as indicated on the SPI, and adding these together.

+On the Black Line...